wazuh/wazuh-documentation/source/deployment-options/index.rst

 You can install Wazuh using other deployment options.
 These are complementary to the installation methods you can find in the  :doc:`/installation-guide/index` and the :doc:`/quickstart`.

 .. note::

-  Elastic Stack, Open Distro for Elasticsearch and Splunk installations are no longer compatible with the Wazuh manager since v4.6.0.
-However you can still integrate Wazuh with those providers.
-You can see more information in :doc:`/integrations-guide/index`.
+   Since v4.6.0, we no longer support deployments with Elastic Stack, Open Distro for Elasticsearch, nor Splunk.
+However, you can still integrate Wazuh with any of these platforms.
+Find more information in :doc:`/integrations-guide/index`.

 Installing the Wazuh central components
 ---------------------------------------